herflis/concepts-temp/content/content-management.md

 To learn more go to [Actions](/concepts/actions)

-# Anybody can do anything?
+# Can anybody do anything?

 Content management is a collaborative process and every user has his own part in it.
 At this point we can talk about roles and permissions. [role based permission, document level permission], so basically what the user can or cannot do with the certain content.
 There is a set of basic built-in permissions, such as See, Open, Save, Delete etc., and it is even possible to add custom ones as well.